Mariah217/Text-Editor/README.md

 ## Credits

-I referenced the mini project and some additional activities from PWA week.
+I referenced the mini project and activity 24 from PWA week.

 ## License